Customer Education

 How to Contact Us

-The Online Banking Department can be reached at our toll-free number 1-800-556-1234 or directly by email at onlinebanking@ffbwi.com.
-In addition do not hesitate to contact us immediately to report any of the following: General online banking inquiries, lost or stolen Access ID, username or password, receipt of suspicious or fraudulent mail, email or websites related to First Federal Bank of Wisconsin.
+The Online Banking Department can be reached at our toll-free number 1-800-556-1234 or directly by email at info@ffbwi.com.
+In addition, do not hesitate to contact us immediately to report any of the following: Suspicious Account Activity, general online banking inquiries, lost or stolen Access ID, username or password, receipt of suspicious or fraudulent mail, email or websites related to First Federal Bank of Wisconsin.

 How Does Regulation E Apply to Your Accounts with Internet Access?